Deemaalamer/Dentist-Appointment-Booking-Bot/README.md

 4. Now you're going to make your bot detect what time of the day it is and welcome the user accordingly.
-**now().before('12:00:00')** detects if the conversation is in the morning and triggers good morning.

-**now().before('16:00:00')** detects if the conversation is in the evening and triggers good afternoon.

-**now().before('24:00:00')** detects if the conversation is in the evening and triggers good afternoon.
+**now().before('12:00:00')** detects if the conversation is in the morning and triggers good morning. **now().before('16:00:00')** detects if the conversation is in the evening and triggers good afternoon. **now().before('24:00:00')** detects if the conversation is in the evening and triggers good evening.
 So now, for the first slot you can welcome the user by saying 'Good morning & welcome to ABC Dental Clinic.
 How can I help you?'.
 For the second slot, you can change it to good afternoon instead.
 For the last slot, change it to good evening.

 (Image)

+## Task 5.2: Build the Dialog

-Add the Book Dentist Appointment node then customize it and make sure the slots is on then hit Apply
+1. Add your second node and call it the Book Dentist Appointment node then customize it and make sure the slots is on then hit Apply

 Add the responses below, The @sys-date entity is defined by the system to detect the date in the